 - A Full Service Distributor has the primary responsibility for sales, service, system integration solutions, technical desk support, and aftermarket marketing of standard Woodward products within a specific geographic area and market segment. - An Authorized Independent Service Facility (AISF) provides authorized service that includes repairs, repair parts, and warranty service on Woodward's behalf.
-Service (not new unit sales) is an AISF's primary mission. - A Recognized Turbine Retrofitter (RTR) is an independent company that does both steam and gas turbine control retrofits and upgrades globally, and can provide the full line of Woodward systems and components for the retrofits and overhauls, long term service contracts, emergency repairs, etc.
+Service (not new unit sales) is an AISF's primary mission.

-A current list of Woodward Business Partners is available at www.woodward.com/directory.
+A current list of Woodward Business Partners is available at www.woodward.com/local-partner